 Within Operational Risk, some categories of risk are further analysed in order to ensure risks are defined and managed at the correct level of granularity.
+These are identified as purple boxes in the diagram below.

 The management of the risks within the risk universe is defined by the application of a suite of risk management policies.